DanCastroofc/SSLCheckZabbix/README.md

-# SSL certificate Check for Zabbix
+# SSL Certificate Check for Zabbix
 Monitor SSL certificate using a bash script.